0

 Demographics

-The education level of Milliken citizens is substantially higher than the typical US community, as 31.19% of adults in Milliken have at least a bachelor's degree.
+The overall education level of Milliken is somewhat higher than in the average US city of 21.84%: 27.77% of adults 25 and older in the town have at least a bachelor's degree.

-Milliken is a very ethnically-diverse town.
+Milliken is a somewhat ethnically-diverse town.
 The people who call Milliken home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milliken residents report their race to be White, followed by Asian.
+The greatest number of Milliken residents report their race to be White, followed by Native American.
 Milliken also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.45% of the town’s residents.
-Important ancestries of people in Milliken include German, English, Italian, Irish, and European.
+People of Hispanic or Latino origin account for 16.81% of the town’s residents.
+Important ancestries of people in Milliken include German, Irish, Italian, English, and European.

 The most common language spoken in Milliken is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics